Criminal Justice & Corrections Schools in Massachusetts

 There are 49 colleges in Massachusetts that offer criminal justice degrees.
 Learn about the most popular 10 below:

-59% of the teachers are full time.
-The average student takes 4.49 years to complete their degree at UMass Lowell.
-This public school has an average net price of $18,882.
+The average student takes 4.20 years to complete their degree at Westfield.
+This public college charges it's students an average net price of $19,167.
+The full-time teacher rate is 44%.

 Criminal Justice & Corrections Careers in MA